Beyfortus (Nirsevimab)

 Dosage Instructions

-Beyfortus should be given before the RSV season, or as soon as possible after birth for children born during the RSV season.
+Beyfortus should be given before the RSV season or as soon as possible after birth if the child is born during the RSV season.

 Side Effects